 When you’re in charge of someone's fur babies and their beloved home, you are responsible for everything.
 You’ll want to be somewhat hyper-vigilant during your stay, keeping a eye and an ear out for anything out of the ordinary.
 You may be expected to organize repairs if something breaks.
 You will definitely be responsible for getting pets veterinary care if required.
 I’ve had to do everything from schedule appliance repair, wait for the cable man, take animals to grooming and vet appointments, and rush pets to the emergency room.

-If the owners are away for a while and you’re watching sick or geriatric animals, there is a chance they could pass or that the owner will want a home euthanasia.
+If the owners are away a while and you’re watching sick and/or geriatric animals, there is a chance they could get worse, need to go to the emergency room, or that the owner will want a home euthanasia.
 I’ve actually been on both sides of that scenerio, the pet sitter to euthanize the animals and also the vet tech that assists.
 Not common, but something be aware of.

 You’ll want to leave the house just as you found it.
 Clients won’t expect house-cleaning service from you because that’s not your job, but you will be expected to clean up after yourself, the pets, any accidents, and any other special projects.
 Sometimes there will be a yard, garden, or plants that will need care, in addition to disposing of trash, recycling, and compost.
 Most of the time, you’ll have to poop-scoop the yard.
 If you're taking dogs on walks, always remember to bring bags for clean-up there, too.
 If you are preparing raw meals for the pets, be extra careful to thoroughly wash your hands, all surfaces, and food bowls to prevent the spread of harmful bacteria.

 Treat the client’s house better than you would your own, because hey, it’s not yours!
 Be respectful.
 Don't eat or use anything that the client didn't offer to you.
 Never invite anyone over unless the clients specifically allow it.
-Don't smoke, and don’t drink too much, if you even drink at all.
+Don't smoke, and don’t drink excessively either.
 I’ve had clients that have owned wineries and breweries leave me baskets of wine and beer, and tell me to help myself to the cellars.
 Clients like to be hospitable, and want you to be comfortable in their home, so be mature and don’t abuse the privilege.
 Keep a good head on your shoulders, always be in control of the environment and ready to go in case of an emergency, because emergencies can happen anytime.
 So, make sure to be the awesome trustworthy person you are and you can pet sit all over the world!